 Summary of Liabilities (in Millions)

 Governmental Activities

-The City's general revenues remained substantially the same compared to the prior year, decreasing overall by .14%.
-Both property and sales tax saw increases over 2011.
+The City's general revenues remained substantially the same compared to the prior year, increasing overall by 2.0%.
+Sales tax revenue accounted for the majority of the increase this year compared to last.